mihikjw/ministub/README.md

 ## Metrics
 Metrics are gathered from succesful requests, i.e. there was no error in the original request.
 For example, if you configured a weighting for 40% of client requests to a specific endpoint should return HTTP status 400, but the client request was actually warranting a response of status 400, these requests would not be considered for the weighting of the next succesful request.

-## To Do
-- add implementation for follow-on request